Canvas backpack treated with water repellant beeswax formula offers comfort, style, and technical performance all at once.

-This innovative backpack made from beeswax treated canvas is an amazing solution to synthetic options.
 The breathability, ruggedness and grounded feeling of canvas is unparalleled even with today’s high tech synthetic options.
 This is s very simple design and yet highly technical and effective.

 The cross chest strapping system is more ergonomic because it frees up the shoulders and places the load on a more solid part of the body core which is the chest.
 The straps can also be used in the standard shoulder strapping way when desired.
+The shoulders are not a good place to place the load because the shoulders should be free for walking.

 This all natural 25 oz. pack is designed using a combination of indigenous technology along with modern.
 We use a minimalist design where the primary gear is placed inside the body of the pack.
 First place you closed cell foam pad around the inside circumference to create an internal frame system.
 Then place sleeping bag, clothes, and other gear inside that.
 Use the three outside pockets for items which can get wet such as tent, water bottle, cook gear.